Foot Edema, What Causes It, and How I'm Treating Mine

 At first, I blamed my Sasquatch feet on prednisone.
 But two months after being totally off steroids, I still had bloated ankles and feet.
 I saw my PCP, and she put me on Lasix temporarily to drain the excess fluid and then advised me to start wearing compression socks.
 I dutifully followed her advice, but Lasix didn’t return my feet to normal.

 Very few footwear choices

-Envisioning weeping leg lesions brought back a personal memory.
-My father suffered from them after years of coronary artery disease progressed to congestive heart failure, another cause listed in the article.
-Although my heart is fine I did not want my condition to become that severe.
+Thinking about all this brought back memories about weeping leg lesions.
+My father suffered from them after years of coronary artery disease progressed to congestive heart failure.
+Although my heart is fine, I did not want my condition to become that severe.
 But lack of exercise isn’t the only culprit that can put our feet on the short list for most awesome blimps in the Macy’s Thanksgiving Day parade.

 Help with physical therapy

-So the good news is that I did three weeks of physical therapy and the foot edema subsided with regular exercise.
+So the good news is that I did three weeks of physical therapy, and the foot edema subsided with regular exercise.
 I was able to stop wearing compression socks.
 The bad news is that I started gabapentin for those dastardly blow torch/electrical shock sensations that woke me up every night.
-Oh, it helped the pain all right — but my feet blew up again (See number 2 above)!
+Oh, it helped the pain all right — but my feet blew up again!
 Grrrr.
 I’m now faced with a decision: either go off gabapentin, put up with the night pain, and have normal feet — or register them at Macy’s for next Thanksgiving.

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: